Guide to the modern experience in SharePoint

 Sharing and permissions

-SharePoint Online continues to provide both SharePoint groups as well as security groups maintained by Azure Active Directory.
-Office 365 also provides a third grouping option for SharePoint, Office 365 Groups.
-Office 365 Groups are similar to security groups, although Office 365 Groups include many additional benefits.
-Office 365 groups are provided a group email address as well as additional tools such as a group calendar, notebook, Planner, and a SharePoint Team site.
-Users assigned to an Office 365 Group may also be classified as either a group owner or a group member, in comparison to security groups where all group members have equal access under the group.
-Learn about the differences, benefits, and best practices for permissions and sharing in the modern experience in Sharing and permissions in the SharePoint modern experience.
+SharePoint continues to provide both SharePoint groups and security groups maintained by Azure Active Directory.
+Microsoft 365 also provides a third grouping option for SharePoint, Microsoft 365 groups.
+Microsoft 365 groups are similar to security groups, although Microsoft 365 groups include many additional benefits.
+Microsoft 365 groups are provided a group email address and additional tools such as a group calendar, notebook, Planner, and a SharePoint Team site.
+Users assigned to a Microsoft 365 group may also be classified as either a group owner or a group member, in comparison to security groups where all group members have equal access under the group.
+To learn about the differences, benefits, and best practices for permissions and sharing in the modern experience, see Sharing and permissions in the SharePoint modern experience.